clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## 4. Mechanism: The Three Participants
 At it's core, Clocktower is a series of functions that allow two parties (a subscriber and a provider) to exchange cryptocurrency for a service or good.
 The arrangement in regards to price and the good or service to be exchanged is determined off-chain through any standard path--typically this would involve a website but could also be arranged at an in-person meeting, etc. After agreeing on this exchange, payment information is written to a smart contract, including an interval (daily, weekly, monthly, quarterly, annually) and a an amount of value to be collected from the subscriber.
 Once established, subscriber and provider roles are complete, unless one of the party wishes to make a change the in the exchange agreement.

 It is at this point that the third part of the system becomes important: the Caller.
 The job of the Caller is very simple: check to see if any of the subscriber payments are due to their respective providers, and if so, move the appropriate value (remittance) to the provider.
-Making these smart contract calls costs gas, and so the Callers are incentivized with fees designed to compensate the Caller for cost of gas in addition to profit.
+Making these smart contract calls costs gas, and so the Caller is incentivized with fees designed to compensate for cost of gas and critically, to provide a profit.
 This incentive to call the contract is at the heart of Clocktower.
+At the most basic level, a Caller will make the decision to call using the following equation:

+total gas cost >= total fees --> do not call contract total gas cost <  total fees --> call contract

+This simple heuristic highlights the primary challenge that Clocktower seeks to overcome: the variability of gas prices.
+No

 ### 1. The Subscriber